A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \subsection{Circuits as labelled graphs}

 The concept of an abstract open electrical circuit made of linear resistors is well known in electrical engineering, but we shall need to formalize it with more precision than usual.
-The basic idea is that a circuit of linear resistors is a graph whose edges are labelled by positive real numbers called `resistances', and whose sets of vertices is equipped with two subsets: the `inputs' and `outputs'.
+The basic idea is that a circuit of linear resistors is a graph whose edges are labelled by positive real numbers called `resistances', and whose set of nodes is equipped with a subset of terminals.
 This unfolds as follows.

 A (closed) circuit of resistors looks like this: